ST. DUNSTAN IN THE EAST (London)

 What is the role of historic sites in cities today?

-How might we re-use them?
+How do we re-use them?

-The intervention introduces a new topography that transforms the site into a “garden of archive,” revealing fragments of the original church while composing new spatial narratives.
+The intervention introduces a new topography that transforms the site into a “garden of archive”, revealing fragments of the original church, while composing new spatial narratives.
 The design consists of two primary elements:

 - A new surface, forming the ground of the proposal, constructed to uncover traces and generate alternative readings of past events and urban change.